simpledevio/js-training-grounds/src/content/docs/about.md

 For this first phase, the focus is going to be building a better quickstart for React, Vue, Svelte, and TypeScript (other topics may be added later).
 This means focusing on teaching the basic syntax and concepts in an organized manner.
 It also means sticking to simple examples, like Hello World, a counter, a todo list, etc. (More complex projects will likely be part of Phase 2.)

 When you're looking at the documentation for these projects, it can be hard to know where to start.
 Usually they provide multiple ways to get started, which can be confusing.
 Ultimately, we want JS Training Grounds to be the fastest and easiest way to get started with these technologies.

+## Future Phases

+In the future, we hope to work more on documenting style guides/best practices for these technologies, as well as creating more realistic project-based tutorials.